vinovo/mobile-cloud-asgn2/README.md

 # Assignment 2

+## Notice

+This is an assignment of an online course on coursera https://www.coursera.org/learn/cloud-services-java-spring-framework/home/welcome

 ## Overview

 This assignment will build on the ideas in the original video service to add OAuth 2.0